mohak92/news-web-scraper/README.md

    8. mongose-find-create

- 3. Run `npm start` to strat application.
+ 3. Run `npm start` to start application.

  4. Open tour browser and nvaigate to http://localhost:3000